 - Fit the PTO shaft. - Ensure the shaft is correctly fitted to the splines at both ends. - Fit the anti-spin chains of the PTO guard to a suitable rigid non-turning location. - Raise stand legs into their stowage position and secure with locking pins. - Fit mesh safety screens they are designed to be fitted to the cutting head side of tractor cab (i.e. for left-hand cut machines to left-hand side of cab).
 Secure in position using the fixings provided ensuring that all exposed glass areas on the cutting side of the tractor are fully protected.
-All glass screens on the relevant side of cab must be protected. - Fix valve control handles into position:- - Control levers are supplied bolted together as a complete unit along with a mounting bracket for attachment within the tractor the number of controllers in the set can vary dependent on the particular model or specification machine.
-The mounting bracket should be positioned on the inner wing face of the tractor cab in a suitable position for ease of operation.
+All glass screens on the working side of cab must be protected. - Fit control unit in a suitable location and position within the tractor cab.